Skip to content

 Custom context menu row showing a badge icon, colored status text, and right-aligned metadata

-So I built my own.
-Three files, one job each, and the whole thing still feels native because it piggybacks on UIContextMenuInteraction for long-press detection and haptics.
+So I built my own — under one requirement: it had to feel native.
+Same long-press, same haptic, same dimming.
+Users shouldn’t know the difference.
+Three files, one job each, and the whole thing piggybacks on UIContextMenuInteraction for gesture recognition and haptics.

 Let’s get into it.